Lifting the Winding Number: Precise Discontinuities in Neural Fields for Physics Simulation: Results

 \section{Results}

 Table \ref{tab:timing_table} summarizes the timing statistics for the examples in our paper.
 Time per step increases with cut changes due to the need to re-evaluate the neural network and update the basis for the new cut shape.
 Without cut changes, our method matches traditional reduced space simulations.
 Our method runs at $28.5 \sim 42.4$ fps with cut changes and $62 \sim 166$ fps without.
 For reference, full-space simulation takes around 1.1s per frame without cut changes during simulation.
-This gives our method a $30\time \sim 183\times$ speedup over full-space simulations while enabling cut changes during simulation.
+This gives our method a $30\times \sim 183\times$ speedup over full-space simulations while enabling cut changes during simulation.
 All results are reported using an NVIDIA RTX 4090 GPU and an AMD 7950X CPU.
+Unless otherwise noted, we use a 5-layer, 128-channel SIREN MLP with positional encoding up to maximum frequency of $2^3$.
+Winding numbers are scaled by a factor of 32 to ensure sufficient separation of lifted and 2D coordinates.

 \paragraph{Discretization-agnostic domain representation} Our method does not assume a specific type of domain discretization, instead relying only on the ability to sample the domain.
 All examples below use stochastic cubature drawn from a uniform distribution over the domain~\cite{chang:2023:licrom,Modi:2024:Simplicits}.
-Figures \ref{fig:kirigami_chain} and \ref{fig:Comparison_results} are rendered with a mesh bind to the shape, while other figures are visualized as point clouds with colors sampled from a texture.
+Figures \ref{fig:kirigami_chain} and \ref{fig:Comparison_results} are rendered with a mesh bound to the shape, while other figures are visualized as point clouds with colors sampled from a texture.